erickrr-bd/Tekium-PAN-Hunter-Script/README.md

 This can be changed using the parameters: "path_search", where the path where the search will be performed (recursively) is indicated.
 The other is "filters" where the file types where the PANs will be searched are indicated, these must be specified as follows: '*.txt', '*.docx', '*.xlsx' (separated by commas).

-Here is an example:
+For example:

 `.\Tekium_PAN_Hunter_Script.ps1 -path_search “C:\Users” -filters ‘*.log’, ‘*.txt’, ‘*.csv’, ‘*.docx’, ‘*.xlsx’, ‘*.xls’, ‘*.doc’`

 # Running on Linux systems

-First you must give execution permissions to the file "Tekium_PAN_Hunter_Script.sh", for this the following command is executed:
+Give execution permissions to the file "Tekium_PAN_Hunter_Script.sh", for this the following command is executed:

 `chmod +x Tekium_PAN_Hunter_Script.sh`

 By default, the script files with the extension txt, csv, docx, xlsx, xls, doc and log.

-It must be indicated by means of a parameter the path or folder where the search for the possible PAN's will be carried out.
+You must indicate the path where the script will perform the search (recursively).

-Here is an example:
+For example:

-`.\Tekium_PAN_Hunter_Script.sh /etc`
+`.\Tekium_PAN_Hunter_Script.sh /home/user/Documents`

 # Commercial Support
 ![Tekium](https://github.com/unmanarc/uAuditAnalyzer2/blob/master/art/tekium_slogo.jpeg)